Hermitage Vegetarian Restaurant Stockholm

 I have a confession to make.
 I have a thing for vegetarian restaurants.
 “Well, duh”, you say but I’m serious.
 I love to see how vegetarians eat around the world.
 During my recent European adventure, the second destination on my trip was Sweden.
 For my first meal in Stockholm, I headed straight to a vegetarian restaurant I read about online that has a vegan and vegetarian buffet.
 It sounded fast and simple, which is the perfect combination for me.
 Here’s my Insider’s Guide to Hermitage Vegetarian Restaurant Stockholm.

-After arriving at my second hotel in Stockholm, Hotel Birger Jarl, I decided to venture out on a 30 minute walk into Gamla Stan (Old Town) for a late lunch/early dinner.
+After arriving at my second hotel in Stockholm, Hotel Birger Jarl, I decided to venture out on a 30-minute walk into Gamla Stan (Old Town) for a late lunch/early dinner.
+It was a free walking tour around Stockholm, so you could stop wherever you wanted to and go off on your own.
+It worked out pretty well because I got to see some sights and build up an appetite for the next restaurant I was going to go to.

 Along the way I had to stop, of course, to take a picture of this little alleyway Ignatiigränd or Mårtin Klink’s alley.
 How could I pass up this shot?
 I loved how the sun peeked through and left shadows all along the yellow exterior walls of the buildings with the perfectly lined up cobblestone below.
 I took a few quick pictures and it was time to move on as my stomach was rumbling and demanding food.